 - Add milk and egg stirring until a dough forms.

-- Wet hand with cold water or coat them with cooking spray, then shape dough into round loaf.
+- Wet hand with cold water or coat them with cooking spray, then shape dough into a round loaf.

 - Transfer dough to prepared pan.
 Bake 45 minutes.